Overview

 - Not required to report GHG emissions of fuels that do not exceed 0.5 percent of the total facility GHG emissions from all fuels combusted.

-3. Ontario Regulation 241/19: Greenhouse Gas Emissions Performance Standards, began in 2022, requires large industrial facilities (that emit more than 50,000 tonnes of COâ‚‚e or more per year, and other facilities whose primary activities are listed in Schedule 2 of the regulation (e.g. smelting, petroleum refining, natural gas processing, producing grain ethanol).
+4. Ontario Regulation 241/19: Greenhouse Gas Emissions Performance Standards, began in 2022, under Ontario’s Emissions Performance Standards Program, requires large industrial facilities (that emit more than 50,000 tonnes of COâ‚‚e or more per year), and other facilities whose primary activities are listed in Schedule 2 of the regulation (e.g. smelting, petroleum refining, natural gas processing, producing grain ethanol) to complete reporting by July 1st of each year through the EPS Online system.
+The responsibility relies on the company to know whether they meet the criteria required for this reporting.

 - Facilities emitting 10,000–50,000 t CO₂e per year in eligible industrial sectors (Schedule 2) can choose to join, often to gain exemptions from federal fuel charges.